-Birth control that contains the hormones estrogen and progestin together are called Combined Hormonal Contraception (CHCs); CHC contraceptive methods include birth control pills, patches, and vaginal rings.
-While all CHCs carry some risk of blood clots, the risk can differ based on the specific birth control method a woman uses.
+Birth control methods that contain the hormones estrogen and progestin are called combined hormonal contraceptives (CHCs).
+CHC products include birth control pills, patches, and vaginal rings.
+While all CHCs carry some risk of blood clots, the risk can differ from product to product.

 How common are blood clots?

-A mass of thickened blood inside a vein is called “venous blood clots” or venous thromboembolisms” (VTEs).
+“Venous blood clots” or “venous thromboembolisms” (VTEs) are a mass of thickened blood inside a vein.
 Many people are familiar with deep vein thrombosis (DVT) and pulmonary embolism (PE), which are types of VTE.
 VTEs can travel through the bloodstream, damaging vital organs and even resulting in death.
-VTEs are the third-most common type of cardiovascular illness in the U.S., and cause 300,000 deaths annually.
+VTEs are the third-most common type of cardiovascular illness in the U.S. and cause 300,000 deaths annually.

-Blood clots are generally rare, but sometimes happen to otherwise healthy people, even those who are not taking CHCs.
-Between 1 and 5 in every 10,000 women who are neither pregnant nor using CHCs experience a blood clot annually.
-Women using CHCs have a slightly higher risk: between 3 and 9 in every 10,000 CHC users experience a blood clot in a given year.2
+Blood clots are generally rare, but they can occur even in otherwise healthy people, including those who are not taking CHCs.
+Out of every 10,000 women who are neither pregnant nor using CHCs, between 1 and 5 will experience a blood clot every year.
+Women using CHCs have a slightly higher risk: between 3 and 9 in every 10,000 CHC users experience a blood clot in a given year.

-It is important to keep in mind that the highest risk of blood clots among reproductive-aged women occurs during pregnancy and in the postpartum period, when estrogen levels increase.
-Among pregnant women, between 5 and 20 in every 10,000 pregnant women will experience a blood clot in a year; 40 to 65 in every 10,000 postpartum women experience a blood clot in a year.2
+The highest risk of blood clots among reproductive-aged women occurs during pregnancy and in the postpartum period, when estrogen levels increase.
+Among pregnant women, between 5 and 20 in every 10,000 pregnant women will experience a blood clot in a year; 40 to 65 in every 10,000 postpartum women experience a blood clot in a year.

-So, although CHCs increase the risk of blood clots, the risk is only slightly higher than the risk for women who don’t use CHCs, and is significantly lower than pregnant women’s risk.
+So, although CHCs increase the risk of blood clots, the risk is only slightly higher than the risk for women who don’t use CHCs, and is significantly lower than the risk faced by pregnant women.

-Why does CHC increase the risk of blood clots?
+Why do CHCs increase the risk of blood clots?

-Estrogen increases bloods’ ability to clot.
-So, taking estrogen-containing CHCs increases the body’s estrogen levels, and therefore increases the risk of a blood clot.
+Estrogen increases blood’s ability to clot.
+Taking estrogen-containing CHCs increases the body’s estrogen levels and therefore increases the risk of a blood clot.

-Some studies also suggest that the progestin hormones drospirenone and desogestrel may also increase the blood’s ability to clot.
-These newer-generation progestins are used in CHCs including Yaz®, Yasmin®, and Desogen®.
-In 2011, the NWHN recommended that the Food and Drug Administration (FDA) reverse its approval of drospirenone pills, due to the method’s heightened risk of blood clots and lack of unique benefits over other contraceptive options.
-There are specific concerns about the health risks of Yasmin®, which is manufactured by Bayer.
-The FDA has reprimanded Bayer for its misleading ads that overstated the pills’ benefits and downplayed risks, and for delaying reports about blood clots to the FDA during the approval process.3
+In 2011, the NWHN recommended that the Food and Drug Administration (FDA) reverse its approval of drospirenone pills (including Yaz, Yasmin, and Desogen) due to the method’s heightened risk of blood clots and lack of unique benefits over other contraceptive options.
+There are specific concerns about the health risks of Yasmin, which is manufactured by Bayer.
+The FDA has reprimanded Bayer for its misleading ads that overstated the pills’ benefits and downplayed risks, and for delaying reports about blood clots to the FDA during the approval process.

 In 2012, the FDA reviewed studies on drospirenone-containing birth control and found the method may be associated with an increased risk of clots compared to other progestin-containing contraception.
 The FDA did not conclude there was a causal relationship, however.
 The science behind the risk of blood clots with these progestins is still emerging.